-Nine native fish are present in the Manuherikia catchment including three threatened species of non-migratory galaxias: Central Otago roundhead galaxias and alpine galaxias (Manuherikia) are classified as "nationally endangered" while the Clutha flathead galaxias is classified as "nationally critical", the highest threat classification available (Goodman et al. 2014).
-Koaro and longfin eels are also present in the catchment and are listed as "at risk, declining" in the most recent threat classification (Goodman et al. 2014).
-In addition, koura (freshwater crayfish) are also present and also have a threat classification of "at risk, declining" (Granger et al. 2014).
+Nine native fish are present in the Manuherikia catchment, including three threatened species of non-migratory galaxias: Central Otago roundhead galaxias and alpine galaxias (Manuherikia) are classified as "nationally endangered", while the Clutha flathead galaxias is classified as "nationally critical", the highest threat classification available (Goodman et al., 2014).
+Koaro and longfin eels are present in the catchment and are listed as "at risk, declining" in the most recent threat classification (Goodman et al., 2014).
+Koura (freshwater crayfish) are also present and are classified as "at risk, declining" (Granger et al., 2014).

-The highest conservation values, the alpine galaxias and the Clutha flathead galaxias, are not found within the reach of the main-stem affected by flow alteration and were not considered as part of this instream habitat assessment.
-Although Central Otago roundhead galaxias are not found within the main-stem of the Manuherikia River, they are present within the main stem of the Dunstan Creek and so are considered in instream habitat analyses for Dunstan Creek.
+The highest conservation values - the alpine galaxias and the Clutha flathead galaxias - are not found within the reach of the main stem affected by flow alteration and were not considered as part of this instream habitat assessment.
+Although Central Otago roundhead galaxias are not found within the main stem of the Manuherikia River, they are present within the main stem of the Dunstan Creek and are considered in instream habitat analyses for Dunstan Creek.

 Instream habitat modelling was conducted to determine how changes in flow affect habitat for fish, macroinvertebrates and algae at three locations in the Manuherikia catchment: upper and lower Manuherikia River and Dunstan Creek.
-Two flow baselines were used in this analysis: 1) naturalised flows, and 2) existing flows.
-Naturalised flows estimate what the flow in the river would be in the absence of Falls Dam or other storage, water races and without any abstraction.
-In contrast, the existing flows are those currently experienced in the river and are influenced by the management of Falls Dam and current abstractions from the river.
+Two flow baselines were used in this analysis: 1) naturalised flows and 2) existing flows.
+Naturalised flows estimate what the flow in the river would be in the absence of Falls Dam or other storage or water races, and without any abstraction.
+In contrast, the existing flows are those currently experienced in the river, which are influenced by the management of Falls Dam and current abstractions from the river.